ncsa/CPRHD_WNV_USA_SWMM/README.md

     * A pickle file has been created *

 #### get_average_evaporation(dataframe)
-This function accepts a dataframe, and prints the average evaporation level across all years.
+This function accepts a dataframe (generated in extracted_evaporation_data), and prints the average evaporation rate across all years.

     from netcdf import get_average_evaporation
     import pandas as pd